PinaPhD/A-threshold-triggered-DQN-self-healing-framework/README.md

 ## Pre-requisites

-1. Create a microsoft azure account and get a subscription
+1. Create a microsoft azure account and get a subscription.
+2. Create an Ms-Azure resource group and assign it subnets, a network security group, and Bastion.
-2. Create several Linux virtual machines with the following compute and storage specifications:
+2. Create several Linux virtual machines in this Ms-Azure Resource Group with the following compute and storage specifications:
     - Linux Ubuntu server 22.04 lts-Gen2 x642
     - 2 vCPUs (16GiB RAM), 128-512GB SSD/HDD
     - Docker ver.
 24.0.7